kennethrisa/Stats/README.md

 1. How to install mariaDB on windows<br>
 Direct Download link: https://downloads.mariadb.org/interstitial/mariadb-10.2.6/winx64-packages/mariadb-10.2.6-winx64.msi/from/http%3A//mirror.host.ag/mariadb/<br>
-1.2 Follow the step by step guide here: https://mariadb.com/kb/en/mariadb/installing-mariadb-msi-packages-on-windows/<br>
+2. Follow the step by step guide here: https://mariadb.com/kb/en/mariadb/installing-mariadb-msi-packages-on-windows/<br>
-1.3 The installer above got HeidiSQL installed, so check if HeidiSQL is installed before you try download this, if it installed, just skip this step.
-Download Heidi SQL (Desktop client to sql queries) or choose your fav, some use phpmyadmin.<br>
+3. The installer above got HeidiSQL installed, so check if HeidiSQL is installed before you try download this, if it installed, just skip this step.
+Download Heidi SQL (Desktop client to sql queries) or choose your fav one, some use phpmyadmin.<br>
-1.4 After you have installed mariaDB and HeidiSQL client, Open heidi sql and connect to your server.(Hit start icon, and type HeidiSQL -> Enter)<br>
+4. After you have installed mariaDB and HeidiSQL client, Open heidi sql and connect to your server.(Hit start icon, and type HeidiSQL -> Enter)<br>
 Choose New -> Session in root folder -> Enter localhost or your ip or 127.0.0.1 -> Enter root/password with what you entred in the setup and hit Save -> open.<br>
-1.5.Hit the Query (Blue Play button) and paste this in:<br>
+5. Hit the Query (Blue Play button) and paste this in:<br>
 ```
 CREATE TABLE `stats_player` (
   `id` bigint(20) NOT NULL,